Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 ### Code Organization

 In the Jac programming language, the fundamental organizational unit of code is the "module".
-Each Jac module is a coherent assembly of various elements, which we term "architypes".
-The modular design is intended to encourage clean, well-structured, and maintainable code.
+Each Jac module is a coherent assembly of various elements in a source file.
+The complete set of these element include the four core object Architypes of the language, as well additional elements.

 #### Architypes

 The term "architype" is a distinct concept in the data spatial programming paradigm.
-It represents several classes of traditional classes, each carrying unique semantics.
+It is introduced to represents the notion that there can be several categories of classes, each carrying unique semantics.
+Every other OOP language we are aware of has a singular notion of a "class", so we use "architype" for brevity.
 In Jac, an architype can take one of the following forms:

-1. **Object Types**: Traditional classes, as seen in Object-Oriented Programming (OOP), form the foundation of Jac's object architypes.
-They are responsible for encapsulating data and the operations that can be performed on that data.
+1. **Object Types**: Traditional classes, as seen in Object-Oriented Programming (OOP), form the core primitive that Jac's other architypes build upon.
+Objects encapsulate data and the operations that can be performed on that data, but does not inherently harbor or encode relationships with other objects.

 1. **Node Types**: Node types define the structure of individual nodes in the data space.
 They detail the properties and data that a node can hold.
-Node types, along with edge adn walker types can seen as variations of object types that have different semantics.
+Node types are object that can inherently encode relationships and compatibility with other node types.

-1. **Edge Types**: Edge types establish the semantics of the connections between nodes.
-They specify the nature of the relationship, including any constraints or properties associated with the edge.
+1. **Edge Types**: Edge types encode the semantics of an instance of relationship between nodes.
+They specify the nature of the relationship, including any constraints or properties associated with the particular connection.

-1. **Walker Types**: Walker types encapsulate the logic for navigating the data space.
-They can be seen as agents that traverse nodes and edges to perform operations or gather information.
+1. **Walker Types**: Walker types encapsulate the logic for navigating the graph data space.
+They can be seen as agents that traverse nodes and edges to perform operations, gather information, and deploy information throughout nodes edges and objects.

+(intrigued? hop to the red pill for more. scared? check out the blue pill. neither? read on.)

 #### Additional Module Elements